 - Blurry vision

 - Dizziness

 - Difficulty with bright light and/or loud noises

-- Tiredness
+- What team did you play in last week's game?

+- Did your team win its last game?

 - Problems with memory

 - Find it hard to think or concentrate

 - More emotional

 - Irritability.